-We are reviewing North East Water’s prices to apply from 1 July 2026.
+We have released a draft decision on North East Water's price submission which will influence the prices to apply from 1 July 2026.

 North East Water price review 2026